extropyCoder/JavaEther/README.md

 ## Java Ethereum Tutorial
-Putting this on hold while I research compilers and the EVM
+I will research compilers and the EVM in the meantime, build applications around the Java client and a standard contract
 ```
 git clone https://github.com:extropyCoder/JavaEther.git
 ./gradlew run